 Notably, the region's women suffer high rates of gender-based violence (GBV), particularly domestic abuse and rape.
 Often considered private matters, many incidences of GBV go unreported.
 If cases are reported, the prosecution of perpetrators is rare.
-Although homosexuality is legal throughout the region, homosexuals still suffer discrimination, stigmatization, and violence in some areas.
+Although homosexuality is legal throughout the region, same-sex marriage is not legal in most countries in Eastern Europe, except in Slovenia.